 A key metric that value investors always look at is the Price to Earnings Ratio, or PE for short.
 This shows us how much investors are willing to pay for each dollar of earnings in a given stock, and is easily one of the most popular financial ratios in the world.
 The best use of the PE ratio is to compare the stock’s current PE ratio with: a) where this ratio has been in the past; b) how it compares to the average for the industry/sector; and c) how it compares to the market as a whole.

-This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 compares in at about 21.2.
-If we focus on the stock’s long-term PE trend, Bank of Commerce’s current PE ratio considerably above its midpoint (which is 12.2) over the past five years.
+This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 stands at about 18.43.
+If we focus on the long-term PE trend, Bank of Commerce’s current PE level puts it below its midpoint of 13.32 over the past five years.
 Moreover, the current level stands well below the highs for the stock, suggesting that it can be a solid entry point.

-Further, the stock’s PE also compares favorably with the industry’s trailing twelve months PE ratio, which stands at 19.8.
+Further, the stock’s PE also compares favorably with the Zacks Finance sector’s trailing twelve months PE ratio, which stands at 14.62.
 At the very least, this indicates that the stock is relatively undervalued right now, compared to its peers.

 We should also point out that Bank of Commerce has a forward PE ratio (price relative to this year’s earnings) of just 13.40, which is higher than the current level.
-So, it is fair to say that a slightly more value-oriented path may be ahead for Bank of Commerce’s stock in the near term too.
+So, it is fair to expect an increase in the company’s share price in the near term.

 Broad Value Outlook

-In aggregate, Bank of Commerce currently has a Value Style Score of B, putting it into the top 40% of all stocks we cover from this look.
-This makes BOCH a solid choice for value investors, and some of its other key metrics make this pretty clear too.
+In aggregate, Bank of Commerce currently has a Value Score of B, putting it into the top 40% of all stocks we cover from this look.
+This makes Bank of Commerce a solid choice for value investors, and some of its other key metrics make this pretty clear too.

 What About the Stock Overall?

-Meanwhile, the company’s recent earnings estimates have been encouraging.
-The current quarter has seen two estimates go higher in the past sixty days, compared to none lower, while the full year estimate has seen a similar trend in the same time period.
+Meanwhile, the company’s recent earnings estimates have been dismal at best.
+The current year has seen none estimates go higher in the past sixty days compared to one lower, while the next year estimate has seen none up and one down in the same time period.

-This has had a noticeable impact on the consensus estimate, as the current quarter consensus estimate has climbed nearly 18.8% in the past two months, while the full year estimate has risen about 9.5%.
+This has had a negative impact on the consensus estimate though as the current year consensus estimate has dropped by 1.2% in the past two months, while the next year estimate has inched lower by 1%.
 You can see the consensus estimate trend and recent price action for the stock in the chart below:

 Bank of Commerce Holdings (CA) Price and Consensus

 Bank of Commerce is an inspired choice for value investors, as it is hard to beat its incredible lineup of statistics on this front.
-Boasting a decent industry rank (top 43% out of more than 250 industries) and a Zacks Rank #3, it is hard to get too excited about this company overall.
-In fact, over the past one year, the sector has clearly underperformed the broader market, as you can see below:
+However, with a sluggish industry rank (among Bottom 8% of more than 250 industries) and a Zacks Rank #3, it is hard to get too excited about this company overall.
+In fact, over the past two years, the Zacks Banks-West industry has clearly underperformed the broader market, as you can see below: